Many neighborly polytopes and oriented matroids: Comparing and combining the constructions

 \subsection{Non-realizable neighborly oriented matroids}

-Because the only neighborly oriented matroids of rank~$3$ are cyclic polytopes, there are no non-realizable neighborly oriented matroids of rank~$3$.
-However, the sphere ``$M^{10}_{425}$'' from Altshuler's list~\cite{Altshuler1977} corresponds to a neighborly matroid of rank $5$ with $10$ elements.
-In~\cite{BokowskiGarms1987}, this matroid is proved to be non-realizable, giving a proof that there exist non-realizable neighborly matroids.
-Kortenkamp's construction~\cite{Kortenkamp1997} can be used to build non-realizable neighborly matroids of corank $3$.
+Since the only neighborly matroids of rank~$3$ are cyclic polytopes, there are no non-realizable neighborly matroids of rank~$3$.
+The sphere ``$\cM^{10}_{425}$'' from Altshuler's list~\cite{Altshuler1977} corresponds to a neighborly matroid of rank~$5$ with $10$ elements.
+In~\cite{BokowskiGarms1987}, this matroid is shown to be non-realizable, thus proving that non-realizable neighborly matroids exist.
+Kortenkamp's construction~\cite{Kortenkamp1997} can also be used to build non-realizable neighborly matroids of corank $3$.
 We combine Theorems~\ref{thm:extshemersewing} and~\ref{thm:thethm} to show that there are many non-realizable neighborly matroids.
 A lower bound for the cardinality of the number of non-realizable neighborly matroids is derived later in Theorem~\ref{thm:nonrealizablebound}.

-\begin{theorem} There exists a non-realizable neighborly matroid of rank $d$ with $n$ elements for every $d\geq 5$ and $n\geq d+5$. \end{theorem}